a7madgamaltantawy/a7madgamaltantawy.github.io/_posts/2022-09-21-Take a ride.md

 ---
 layout: post
-title: Best Ride Recommender System .
+title: Best Ride Recommender System.
 subtitle: This project is to build my own algoritm to recommend a ride for the customer based on the location, destination, surge price and weather data!

 categories: analyisis